After an early morning session of helmet diving in Boracay, let’s continue with another tour – Boracay Island Hopping Tour.

 The current over here was too strong.
 I took a dip near the shoreline and was immediately washed up back on shore.
 I took a second attempt to get into water and once again the waves swept me off my feet (literally) and then washed me up the shore.

 Fine!
 I gave up, ordered a Buko (Coconut) and rested on the beach chair while enjoying a volleyball match played between crew members and some tourists.

-- TIPS: Price of coconut are marked up a lot at Puka Beach, sometimes triple the price.
+TIP: Price of coconut are marked up a lot at Puka Beach, sometimes triple the price.
 You can bargain it down.
-We did and bargain it down from P150 to P100 which was still a premium because we weren’t great bargainer. ;)
+We did and bargain it down from P150 to P100 which was still at a premium because we aren’t great bargainer. ;)

-And that’s it.
-Boracay Island Hopping Tour started at 10am and ended by 3pm.
-Quite a short and loosely-packed day tour if you asked me.
+And that’s all to our Boracay Island Hopping Tour that started at 10am and ended by 3pm.
+It’s quite a short and loosely-packed day tour if you asked me.